jswebguru/Attentive_reader/README.md

 The main script that most of the model is being built and the computational graph is being constructed is in the attentive_reader.py script.

-The code provided in this repo is released with BSD 3-clause license.